 International flights serve Julius Nyerere International Airport (DAR), 15 km from Dar es Salaam city centre and Kilimanjaro International Airport (JRO), 42 km from Arusha.
-Zanzibar International Airport (ZNZ) airport is 8 km from Stone Town and Songwe International Airport 20 km from Mbeya city.
-A new expanded International arrivals & departure Terminal is set to open in April 2017 at DAR airport.
+Zanzibar International Airport (ZNZ) is 8 km from Stone Town and Songwe International Airport is 20 km from Mbeya city.
+A new expanded International Arrivals

 Requirements may change so you are advised to contact the appropriate diplomatic or consular authority before finalising your travel arrangements.
-Although part of the union of Tanzania, Zanzibar remains independent so passports/Tanzania visas are required even on a day’s visit.
+Although part of the United Republic of Tanzania, Zanzibar remains independent and passports/Tanzania visas are required even on a day’s visit.

 Don’t forget the camera, camcorder and binoculars and take a torch for finding your way around your camp at night.
 Stock up with replacement batteries for all these goods.
 Take sun-glasses, hat, sun lotion, lip balm – and some insect repellent, it is better not to get stung even if you are taking anti-malaria tablets.
 It’s best to take any medicines required for the duration of the visit.
 A spare pair of glasses or contact lenses is also a good idea.
 Take plenty of film, it is difficult to obtain outside the main centres.

 Most safari airlines and air charter Companies limit baggage to a 10-15 kilo maximum.
 On safari soft canvas/leather baggage is recommended rather than hard shell suitcases.

 English is widely spoken but a few words of Swahili are always appreciated.